brson/treasuretree/solana-hackathon.md

   library target names cannot contain hyphens: solana-program
   ```

+Seems like a limitation of `cargo build-bpf` &mdash;
+standard cargo doesn't do this.
+Fixing it is simple &mdash;
+just change the crate name to not contain a hyphen.

 We run into a problem when adding our `geonft_solana` program to a workspace.
 Because we are trying to use the `anyhow` crate in multiple crates,